 Flirt.
 Seduce.
 Make intimacy a Priority

 Sexual intimacy is vital in a marriage.
-In fact 1 Corinthians 7:5 warns against not making it a priority.
-Paul says it this way, “ Do not deprive each other of sexual relations, unless you both agree to refrain from sexual intimacy for a limited time so you can give yourselves more completely to prayer.”
+In fact, 1 Corinthians 7:5 warns against not making it a priority.
+Paul says it this way, “ Do not deprive each other of sexual relations unless you both agree to refrain from sexual intimacy for a limited time so you can give yourselves more completely to prayer.”
 He then expresses the importance of coming together so Satan won’t be able to tempt you.
-So with that said, set a sex goal, whether that is once, twice, three times a week, no matter that number make it a priority.
-Refrain from making excuses, like “I’m too tired,” especially multiple times a week.
-Being connected with your spouse on a regular bases will strengthen your bond and love for one another.
-And really, even if you don’t feel like your in the mood right away, often it’ll change as you get into it and allow yourself to truly feel every sensation.
+So with that said, set a sex goal, whether that is once, twice, or three times a week, no matter that number make it a priority.
+Refrain from making excuses, like “I’m too tired,”, especially multiple times a week.
+Being connected with your spouse on a regular base will strengthen your bond and love for one another.
+And really, even if you don’t feel like you are in the mood right away, often it’ll change as you get into it and allow yourself to truly feel every sensation.
 Maybe even change it up, from position to location.
 Spice it up!